-- 2. Where a Member has a disclosable pecuniary interest in any matter being considered at a meeting of the Authority, or one of its committees, sub-committees or panels he or she must not participate in discussion of, or vote on, that matter, and must withdraw from the room where the meeting is being held, unless a dispensation has been obtained from the Authority's Standards Committee or otherwise in accordance with the Scheme of Delegations to Committees & Officers.
-The existence of any dispensation must also be declared at the start of the meeting. - 3.
-Following any disclosure of an interest not on the Authority's register of interests maintained by the Authority's Monitoring Officer, or the subject of pending notification, you must notify the Monitoring Officer of the interest within 28 days beginning with the date of disclosure. - 4.
-The following sub-paragraphs (i) to (vii) provide a summary of disclosable pecuniary interests that must be disclosed in accordance with Part 2A paragraph 1 above: - Employment, office, trade, profession or vocation - Any employment, office, trade, profession or vocation carried on for profit or gain. - (ii) Sponsorship Any payment or provision of any other financial benefit (other than from the Authority), including payments from a trade union, in respect of any expenses incurred in carrying out duties as a Member or towards election expenses. - Sponsorship payments are disclosable where they were made within the twelfth months prior to the time that you make a notification of the interest. - (iii) Contracts Any contract that has not yet been discharged for the provision of goods or services or the execution of works that is made between the Authority and a Member (or a relevant person or a body in which that Member or a relevant person has a beneficial interest) - (iv) Land Any beneficial interest in land within the New Forest National Park. - (v) Licences Any licence to occupy land in the New Forest National Park for a month or longer. - (vi) Corporate tenancies Any tenancy where: - (a) the landlord is the Authority; and - (b) the tenant is a body in which a Member or a relevant person has a beneficial interest. - (vii) Securities Any beneficial interest in securities of a body where: - (a) a Member is aware that that body has a place of business or land in the New Forest National Park; and - (b) either: - the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or - (ii) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the relevant person has a beneficial interest exceeds one hundredth of the total issued share capital of that class.
+- Where a Member has a disclosable pecuniary interest in any matter being considered at a meeting of the Authority, or one of its committees, sub-committees or panels he or she must not participate in discussion of, or vote on, that matter, and must withdraw from the room where the meeting is being held, unless a dispensation has been obtained from the Authority's Standards Committee or otherwise in accordance with the Scheme of Delegations to Committees & Officers.
+The existence of any dispensation must also be declared at the start of the meeting.
+However, this does not prevent a Member from making representations on the matter to the meeting. - However, this does not prevent a Member from making representations on the matter to the meeting in accordance, where appropriate, with the Authority's public speaking procedures, provided that he or she withdraws from the room when those representations are concluded and before any discussion or vote takes place. - 2.3.
+Following any disclosure of an interest not on the Authority's register of interests maintained by the Authority's Monitoring Officer, or the subject of pending notification, you must notify the Monitoring Officer of the interest within 28 days beginning with the date of disclosure. - 54.
+The following sub-paragraphs (i) to (vii) provide a summary of disclosable pecuniary interests that must be disclosed in accordance with Part 2A paragraph 1 above: - Employment, office, trade, profession or vocation - Any employment, office, trade, profession or vocation carried on for profit or gain. - (ii) Sponsorship Any payment or provision of any other financial benefit (other than from the Authority), including payments from a trade union, in respect of any expenses incurred in carrying out duties as a Member or towards election expenses. - Sponsorship payments are disclosable where they were made within the twelfth months prior to the time that you make a notification of the interest. - (iii) Contracts Any contract that has not yet been discharged for the provision of goods or services or the execution of works that is made between the Authority and a Member (or a relevant person or a body in which that Member or a relevant person has a beneficial interest) - (iv) Land Any beneficial interest in land within the New Forest National Park. - (v) Licences Any licence to occupy land in the New Forest National Park for a month or longer. - (vi) Corporate tenancies Any tenancy where: - (a) the landlord is the Authority; and - (b) the tenant is a body in which a Member or a relevant person has a beneficial interest. - (vii) Securities Any beneficial interest in securities of a body where: - (a) a Member is aware that that body has a place of business or land in the New Forest National Park; and - (b) either:

+(i) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or

+(ii) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the relevant person has a